ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 AFTER
 ![screenshot](https://i.imgur.com/JSuEssw.png)
 https://youtu.be/ZfSZOHTBypc

+What is included in this "simplified version" toon lit shader repository?
 -------------------
 This repository contains a very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.